 These can be highly effective, but many patients may not experience any significant benefit and often react poorly to the side effects.

-But there is another treatment becoming increasingly common for relieving the symptoms of bipolar disorder: intravenous ketamine bipolar treatment, otherwise known as ketamine infusion therapy.
+But there is another treatment becoming increasingly common for relieving the symptoms of bipolar disorder: intravenous Ketamine bipolar treatment, otherwise known as ketamine infusion therapy.

-The therapy involves a low dosage of ketamine inserted intravenously into the patient’s bloodstream over a series of short sessions.
+The therapy involves a low dosage of Ketamine inserted intravenously into the patient’s bloodstream over a series of short sessions.
 The drug targets receptors in the brain responsible for stabilizing mood, producing dopamine, and relieving pain.

 Who should use ketamine treatments?

-The benefits of ketamine for bipolar disorder
+The benefits of Ketamine for bipolar disorder

-- It is fast-acting: Prescription medications must be taken over several weeks or months to see a result, and in many cases may not even be effective.
-The same goes for psychotherapy treatments, as well as lifestyle changes which are easily broken.
+- It is fast-acting: Prescription medications must be taken over several weeks or months to see a result, and in many cases, may not even be effective.
+The same goes for psychotherapy treatments, as well as lifestyle changes that are easily broken.
 Ketamine infusion therapy for bipolar depression, on the other hand, takes place over a series of short sessions, and the results can be seen as soon as your second treatment.

-- It has few side effects: Medications can produce a range of harmful side effects, whereas ketamine infusion therapy has no long term effects.
+- It has few side effects: Medications can produce a range of harmful side effects, whereas ketamine infusion therapy has no long-term effects.
 Some patients may experience mild nausea or hallucination, but this is temporary and won’t last long.